SAFETAG/SAFETAG/content/guides/remote_assessment/examples/recon-ng.md

   * Run host gathering modules.

 NOTE: Many host gathering modules use other hosts as a starting place.
-It is important to sanitize the hosts betabase between modules to make sure that you do start enumerating based upon incorrectly added hosts.
+It is important to sanitize the hosts database between modules to make sure that you do start enumerating based upon incorrectly added hosts.

   * Resolve IP addresses.
   * Run vhost enumeration modules.
-  * Run port scan beta harvesting modules.
+  * Run port scan data harvesting modules.
-  * Use JOIN queries for beta analysis.
+  * Use JOIN queries for data analysis.

 TODO WHY?